codeonlyjs/website/content/guide/templateTransitions.md

 in-state it is said to be "entering".
 When an item switches from the in-state to the out-state is it said to be leaving.

+When changing the content of an embed slot, or changing and item's key

+* the old item/content moves from the in-state to the out-state and
+* the new item/content moves from the out-state to the in-state.

 ## Declaring Transition Conditions